rekit/antd-form-builder/README.md

 https://rekit.github.io/antd-form-builder

 ## Background
-I've been using ant.design and this little helper utitlity since 3 years ago in more than 10 projects.
-Not only in Rekit Studio, Rekit App but also in internal projects of my company.
+I've been using [ant.design](https://ant.design) and this little helper utitlity since 3 years ago in more than 10 projects.
+Not only in [Rekit Studio](https://github.com/rekit/rekit-studio), [Rekit App](https://github.com/rekit/rekit-app) but also in internal projects of my company.
 It has been just working well.
-In the past, every project has a copy of this form builder since it's really small.
+In the past, every project has a copy of this FormBuilder since it's really small.
 But it became a problem when there was slight difference among projects and it lacks of documentation.
-So I decided to publish it as a npm module, write docs and create demos for it.
+So I decided to publish it as a public npm module, write docs and create demos for it.

 ## Philosophy
 The key principle in my mind to create antd-form-builder is it should just help to define form fields and the layout while it doesn't reduce the flexibility of antd's original form API.
 So in simple patterns you can create a form very easily but if a form is much complicated you can still use the original form API.
 You can even use antd-form-builder together with the raw API in a mixed way.

 ## Meta Driven
-Besides the simplified API which helps to create form easily, antd-form-builder is also very useful if you have meta driven requirement.
+Besides the simplified API which helps to create form easily, the FormBuilder is also very useful if you have meta driven requirement.
 For example if your form structure needs to be configurable, the meta could be a pure JSON object which can be easily saved and managed separately.

 ## Install